The importance of 'time in the market' rather than 'timing the market'

 In the early months of 2020, the global coronavirus outbreak led to a sudden market meltdown - only to be followed by a surprisingly quick recovery by the summer.
 Not long after, in 2022, equity markets around the world entered bear market territory, before rallying again in 2023.

-And it’s perhaps not surprising that with geo-political tensions in the Middle East and Ukraine, and recent events in South Korea and France acting as a catalyst for political uncertainty, many investors will have volatility on their minds.
+But it's perhaps not surprising that with the global equity markets' response in recent weeks to the trade tariffs announced by US President Trump, and with ongoing geo-political tensions in Ukraine acting as a catalyst for political uncertainty, many investors will once again have volatility on their minds.

 The importance of 'Time in the Market' versus 'Timing the Market'